Gregory Rodrigues: Ultimate Fighting Championship

-Rodrigues, as a replacement for Maki Pitolo, faced Duško Todorović on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+Rodrigues, as a replacement for Maki Pitolo, faced Duško Todorović on June 5, 2021, at UFC Fight Night 189.
 He won the bout via unanimous decision.

-Rodrigues faced Jun Yong Park on October 23, 2021, at UFC Fight Night: Costa vs. Vettori.
+Rodrigues faced Jun Yong Park on October 23, 2021, at UFC Fight Night 196.
 He won the fight via knockout in round two.
 This fight earned him Fight of the Night award.

-Rodrigues faced Armen Petrosyan on February 26, 2022, at UFC Fight Night: Makhachev vs. Green.
+Rodrigues faced Armen Petrosyan on February 26, 2022, at UFC Fight Night 202.
 He lost the fight via controversial split decision.
 10 out of 14 media outlets scored the fight for Rodrigues.

 Rodrigues faced Julian Marquez, replacing Wellington Turman, on June 18, 2022, at UFC on ESPN 37.
 He won the bout in the first round via knockout.
 This win earned him his first Performance of the Night award.

 Rodrigues faced Chidi Njokuani on September 17, 2022, at UFC Fight Night 210.
 He won the fight via technical knockout in round two.
 This fight earned him the Fight of the Night award.

 Rodrigues was scheduled to face Brad Tavares on January 21, 2023, at UFC 283.
 However, Tavares withdrawn from the bout due to an injury, and he was replaced by promotional newcomer Brunno Ferreira.
 He lost the fight via knockout in the first round.

 Rodrigues faced Denis Tiuliulin on August 19, 2023, at UFC 292.
 The bout was originally set for June 24, 2023, at UFC on ABC 5, but was postponed after Tiuliulin withdrew due to undisclosed reasons.
 He won the bout via knockout in round one.

 Rodrigues faced Brad Tavares on February 10, 2024, at UFC Fight Night 236.
 He won the bout by technical knockout in the third round.

 As a replacement for Robert Bryczek who withdrew for unknown reasons, Rodrigues faced Christian Leroy Duncan on July 27, 2024 at UFC 304.
 He won the fight by unanimous decision.

 Rodrigues faced former UFC Middleweight Championship challenger Jared Cannonier in the main event on February 15, 2025, at UFC Fight Night 251.
 He lost the fight by technical knockout in the fourth round.
 This fight earned him another Fight of the Night award.

 Rodrigues faced Jack Hermansson on June 28, 2025, at UFC 317.
 He won the fight by knockout at the end of the first round.
 This fight earned him another Performance of the Night award.

 Rodrigues faced Roman Kopylov on November 15, 2025, at UFC 322.
 He won the fight by unanimous decision.

+Rodrigues faced Brunno Ferreira in a rematch on March 7, 2026, at UFC 326, replacing Paulo Costa, who withdrew for undisclosed reasons.
+He won the fight by knockout in the first round.
+This fight earned him a $100,000 Performance of the Night award.

+Rodrigues faced fellow former LFA Middleweight Champion Anthony Hernandez in the main event on August 22, 2026 at UFC Fight Night 285.
+He won the fight via unanimous decision.
+This fight earned him another Fight of the Night award.